electricimp/BQ25895M/README.md

 ### reset() ###

 Software reset which clears all register settings.
+NOTE: This will reset the charge voltage and current to the register default of  4.352V and 2048A.

 #### Parameters ####